fivexl/terraform-aws-slack-alerts/README.md

     > Note: If **Apps** isn't visible, click on **More**, then choose **Apps**.
 2. If AWS Chatbot isn't listed, click on **Browse Apps Directory**.
 3. Search for the AWS Chatbot app and click **Add** to integrate it into your workspace.
+>> For some reason, the "Add to Slack" button on the app page sometimes doesn’t work.
+In that case, you can skip adding the app to the workspace and go directly to the AWS Chatbot service configuration—it works as well.
 4. Navigate to the [AWS Chatbot console](https://console.aws.amazon.com/chatbot/).
 5. Under "Configure a chat client", select **Slack**, then **Configure client**.
 6. From the dropdown list, choose the Slack workspace you wish to use with AWS Chatbot.